huixie90/cpp_papers/concat.lwg.feedback.md

   - L: I am not sure where we pulled this from.
 I found this: https://github.com/cplusplus/draft/blob/1be4801ac1f90aca9a8f5804a48e8bcd082f5bb9/papers/n4821.md?plain=1#L564
     It seems if we simply say "models" that should suffice here.

-# Nothing to do

-- [Nothing to do] that "expect" needs to be "except"
-  - Hui: could not find any expect
-  - Levent: I checked earliest revisions.
-No "expect" indeed.
-Not sure what this was.

-# Random stuff
-- Hui: finally there is a compiler that can run our example (sadly only with std::cout)  https://godbolt.org/z/e43r5TbKq

-# Todos

-- [TODO] when doing zip_view and cartesian_product we added maybe_const so we don't need to do that everywhere and we should do that here, too
+- [Done] when doing zip_view and cartesian_product we added maybe_const so we don't need to do that everywhere and we should do that here, too
   - Hui: ?
   - Levent: I think they're talking about the original local util (e.g. https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1035r3.html#zip_viewrs-iterator-exposition-only)